Busch Light to give fan $2M prize if Kevin Harvick wins Daytona 500

 The beer brand is rallying race fans to cheer for NASCAR Cup Series Champion Kevin Harvick who they believe has what it takes to win the Great American Race.
 The company said they are so confident he will win, they are giving away $2 million to one lucky fan who votes for Harvick as the favorite to win.

-Fans 21 years of age or order can enter the contest online by visiting busch.com/winthepurse.
+Fans 21 years of age or older can enter the contest online by visiting busch.com/winthepurse.
 The promotion began on Friday, Jan.
 13 and will be available to enter until Saturday, Feb.
 18.

 Busch Light has been a sponsor of Harvick for over seven years and has previously offered fans various promotions including a chance to have a real job on Harvick’s race team, turning one of Harvick’s race cars into collectible Busch Light cans and letting fans choose the name of a NASCAR race.